nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Auto-portforward (apf)
 - [ruoshan/autoportforward](https://github.com/ruoshan/autoportforward) Bidirectional port-forwarding for docker, podman and kubernetes.
 A handy tool to automatically set up proxies that expose the remote container's listening ports back to the local machine.
 Just like kubectl portforward or docker run -p LOCAL:REMOTE, but automatically discover and update the ports to be forwarded on the fly. apf can create listening ports in the container and forward them back as well.

+## gardener/Terraformer
+- [gardener/terraformer: Terraformer](https://github.com/gardener/terraformer) Executes Terraform configuration as job/pod inside a Kubernetes cluster.
+Terraformer is a tool that can execute Terraform commands (apply, destroy and validate) and can be run as a Pod inside a Kubernetes cluster.
+The Terraform configuration and state files (main.tf, variables.tf, terraform.tfvars and terraform.tfstate) are stored as ConfigMaps and Secrets in the Kubernetes cluster and will be retrieved and updated by Terraformer.

 ## Tweets
 <details>